Value Beyond Devices

 Building high-growth hardware !

-Transforming device inventions into disruptive enterprise or consumer solutions that power the next generation of scalable hardware enterprises with potential for growth, impact, and profits.
+Transforming device inventions into disruptive enterprise or consumer solutions that the next generation of scalable hardware enterprises with potential for growth, impact, and profits.

 Take #1 — Edison didn’t sell Electric Bulbs but Electric Power!